-In the same was binary code is used to encode computers functions and predict its responses; humans are codified with the genetic code.
+In the same way binary code is used to encode computer functions and predict its responses; humans are codified with the genetic code.
 However, in contrast to the binary code, the genetic code is much more complex to read and understand.
 Further, if we think of the 8.5 million people that inhabit our world, every single one with a different code, the process of reading and translating the genetic code to our language quickly becomes a daunting task.
 Consequently, the symptomatology affecting humans is hyper-variable, and mostly unpredictable.

 Current medicine practice guidelines and medicine experience's perspective still does not include this increase of variability.
-This can lead to suboptimal handling of disease, which makes patient's outcome unpredictable.
-According to Intramed.net, the percentage of wrong diagnosis raises to the 40% in most hospitals operating in the United States.
-Moreover, the amount of wrong diagnosis in rare diseases fuels to the 95% of patients.
-Therefore, up to 35.000 patients die every year due to these types of offences.
+This can lead to suboptimal handling of disease, which makes the patient's outcome unpredictable.
+According to Intramed.net, the percentage of wrong diagnosis rises to 40% in most hospitals operating in the United States.
+Moreover, the amount of wrong diagnosis in rare diseases fuels 95% of patients.
+Therefore, up to 35.000 patients die every year due to the commission of this type of offence.

-Furthermore, sedentary lifestyle, unhealthy eating and bad nutrition generates a weak response to illnesses, which increases the patient's symptoms.
+Furthermore, a sedentary lifestyle, unhealthy eating and bad nutrition generates a weak response above illnesses, which breeds an overstatement in a patient's symptoms.
 Owing to these circumstances, hospital services and emergency departments quickly get overtasked, and become less effective on their activities.

-Comprehending these issues and seeking for solutions has been on the UN's agenda for a while.
+Comprehending these issues and seeking solutions has been on the UN's agenda for a while.
 However, technology improvement and artificial intelligence birth, offers us the possibility of coming through these problems using "machine learning".
-In "machine learning", machines are taught various parameters, including symptoms, behaviour, and biochemical and pathologic variables among others.
-This new approach opens a completely different process of gathering medical data at an industrial scale, including DNA processing, without needing face-to-face meeting, and finally use this information to prevent and develop new therapies.
+In "machine learning", machines are made to learn various parameters, including symptoms, behaviour, and biochemical and pathologic variables among others.
+This new facet opens a completely different process of gathering medical data at an industrial scale, including DNA processing, without needing face-to-face meeting, and finally uses this information to prevent and develop new therapies.

-In turn, several ethical and clinical dilemmas have appeared. ¿Whom this information belongs to? ¿Who can use this information? ¿Could genetic information be used by insurance companies, so they can see if its patient susceptible to become ill? ¿Could this lead into a new concept of discrimination? ¿Are the health professionals ready to include the latest therapies?
+In turn, several ethical and clinical dilemmas have appeared. ¿Whom this information belongs to? ¿Who can use this information? ¿Could genetic information be used by insurance companies, so they can see if the patient is susceptible to become ill? ¿Could this lead into a new concept of discrimination? ¿Are the health professionals ready to include the latest therapies?